 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of true addiction.

-Abuse of DOLOPHINE poses a risk of overdose and death.
-This risk is increased with concurrent abuse of methadone with alcohol and other substances.
-Methadone is for oral use only and must not be injected.
+Risks Specific to Abuse of DOLOPHINE: Abuse of DOLOPHINE poses a risk of overdose and death.
+This risk is increased with concurrent abuse of methadone and alcohol or other substances.
+DOLOPHINE is for oral use only and must not be injected.
 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

 Proper assessment and selection of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.